jviktes/cloudify64/widgets/virtualMachinesDev/README.md

 ## Introduction

-Widget "Virtual machines" provides management for working with virtual machines in a single view.
+Widget "Virtual machines" provides management for working with Virtual Machines (VM) in a single view.

-There is a basic table with virtual machines with several columns.
+There is a basic table with VM with several columns:

  - "ID" with one button.
 After mouse over there are two icons for easy copying of Virtual machine name and blueprint name
  - "Name" for "Virtual machine" name